 The Cooperative Charting Program of the United States Power Squadrons is conducted in close coordination with the National Oceanic and Atmospheric Administration.
 The Cooperative Charting Program has been recognized as one of the most effective user-participation program in all of the Federal services.
 The Program is a major public service of USPS.
 Within this program, USPS Members:

-- Supply information to NOAA leading to corrections to nautical charts, small craft charts and Coast Pilot publications.
+- Supply information to USCG and NOAA leading to corrections to nautical charts, small craft charts and Coast Pilot publications.

 - Supply data on depth surveys, range status, tidal current surveys and geodetic marks.